de2425c/PokerOddsCalculator/README.md

 # PokerOddsCalculator
-Simple Poker Odds Calculator that can calculate the equity between two hands on the flop, turn, or even preflop from command line input
+Simple Poker Odds Calculator that can calculate the equity between two hands on the flop, turn, or even preflop from user input

  * @author David Eyal
  * @version 2.0 December 30 2023